CenekAlbl/drone-tracking-datasets/dataset3/README.md

 # Additional dataset info

+## Camera locations
+We measured the camera locations for dataset 3 directly with a survey-grade GNSS receiver (Trimble R8).
+The estimated positioning accuracy is 9 mm, but since we could not make the antenna centre coincide with the projection centres of the different consumer devices, we conservatively estimate that the ground truth coordinates of the camera centres have an accuracy better than 5 cm.

+The camera locations in an arbitrary XYZ Euclidean system are in the folder camera-locations.
+Each line contains the X Y and Z coordinate and the order corresponds to the one in cameras.txt.

 ## Ground truth synchronization parameters
+We provide ground truth time shift (beta) and time scaling parameters (alpha) between the camera streams.

 ### Time scale (alpha)
 |Ref. camera | 0 | 1 | 2 | 3 | 4 | 5 |